 The Affordable & Supportive Housing Sales & Use Tax Fund per Substitute House Bill 1406 (SHB 1406) will add a revenue source dedicated to addressing affordable and supportive housing needs in the City.
 SHB 1406 was enacted in 2019 to encourage investments in affordable housing and/or supportive housing.
+The City started its program in 2020.
 The revenue sharing program does not increase sales tax, but instead allows for the City of Federal way to recapture a portion of the existing sales tax to use it in the following ways: